en de

 Nutrition Facts

-There is a lot of information concerning eating canned meats.
+There is a lot of information concerning eating canned meats and canned food, in general.
 However, the truth we so desperately need hides within the nutritional value.

 The nutritional value of any food is the guideline that determines whether it is healthy or not.
 For this reason, we will be exploring the dietary values inside a serving of canned chicken.